Albert W. Sheppard Jr.: Early life

+Legal career

+Law school and legal practice

+After his Naval service, while married to his first wife Marlene Sheppard with three children, and working during the day, Sheppard attended Temple University Law School at night.
+He graduated first in his class in 1968.
+He was an associate editor on the law review.
+After graduating law school in 1968, Sheppard practiced law at private law firms, including Schnader, Harrison, Segal & Lewis, and the firm of Monteverde, Hemphill, Maschmeyer & Obert until becoming a judge in 1983.

 Judicial service

 In 1983, Sheppard was elected to a ten-year term in the Court of Common Pleas.
 He was successful in ten-year retention elections in 1993 and 2003.
 He took senior status at age 70, and handled a full case load until his death at age 74.

-Sheppard served in the court's Family Division in the 1980s, and was its emergency judge in December 2006.
+In deciding to become a judge after practicing as a lawyer, Sheppard said he "was better suited to be a referee than a combatant".
+Sheppard served in the court's Family Division in the 1980s, and was its emergency judge in at least December 2006.

-In 1989, Pennsylvania’s Supreme Court appointed Sheppard “to chair a committee tasked with reviewing the operations of the Philadelphia court system and recommended innovative reforms that eliminated lengthy backlogs and improved the civil trial division so much that the National Center for State Courts has called it ‘one of the finest and most successful urban trial courts in the country[.]’”
-As reported by the Committee of Seventy, Sheppard headed a group of 16 judges that issued a report recommending, among other things, administrative reorganizing, monitoring judicial productivity, and innovations in case management procedures and techniques, such as case tracking.
+In 1989, Pennsylvania’s Supreme Court appointed Sheppard “to chair a committee tasked with reviewing the operations of the Philadelphia court system".
+The committee came to informally bear Sheppard's name.
+In 1990, that committee issued an 89-page report recommending "innovative reforms that eliminated lengthy backlogs and improved the civil trial division so much that the National Center for State Courts has called [the Philadelphia Court of Common Pleas] ‘one of the finest and most successful urban trial courts in the country’”.

+As reported by the Committee of Seventy, Sheppard headed a group of 16 judges that recommended, among other things, administrative reorganizing, monitoring judicial productivity, and innovations in case management procedures and techniques, such as case tracking.
+In response to praise over the committee's work, Sheppard was especially proud that the 16 judges worked together, and remarked, "The less said about me, the better".
+Philadelphia Judge Carolyn E. Temin observed that Sheppard's self-effacing manner, efficiency, and focus on achieving a substantive goal made him a natural leader who could encourage the group to work together towards that end.

-In 1999, the Philadelphia Court of Common Pleas Supervising Judge John W. Herron issued an order creating a specialized business court docket, the Commerce Case Management Program (Commerce Court).
+In 1999, the Philadelphia Court of Common Pleas' Supervising Judge John W. Herron issued an order creating a specialized business court docket, the Commerce Case Management Program (Commerce Court).
 Sheppard was part of the group of judges and lawyers developing this new business court program.
 On January 1, 2000, Sheppard became one of the original two judges assigned to handle Commerce Court cases, and remained a Commerce Court judge until his death in September 2011.
 He wrote the Commerce Court's first legal opinion on March 7, 2000, and issued over 250 Commerce Court opinions during his tenure, making him the Commerce Court's most prolific opinion writer.
-He was succeeded on the Commerce Court by Patricia A. McInerney.
+He was succeeded on the Commerce Court by Judge Patricia A. McInerney.